jgoerzen/docker-debian-base/README.md

 # Orderly Shutdown

-You can cause `docker stop` to invoke an orderly shutdown by running the container like this:

-    docker run -td --stop-signal=SIGPWR --name=name jgoerzen/debian-base-whatever
+The `--stop-signal` clause in the "Container Invocation" section above helps achieve an orderly shutdown.

-If you don't start it this way, you can instead use these steps:
+If you start without `--stop-signal`, you can instead use these steps:

+    # jessie or stretch use this line:
     docker kill -s SIGPWR container
+    # buster or sid use this one:
+    docker kill -s SIGRTMIN+3 container

+    # Either way, then proceed with:
     sleep 10
     docker kill container

-Within the container, you can call `telinit 1` to cause the container to shutdown.
+Within the container, you can call `telinit 1` (jessie/stretch) or `poweroff` (buster/sid) to cause the container to shutdown.

 ## Advanted topic: Orderly Shutdown Mechanics

-By default, `docker stop` sends the SIGTERM (and, later, SIGKILL) signal to PID 1 (init) iniside a container.  sysvinit does not act upon this signal.
+By default, `docker stop` sends the SIGTERM (and, later, SIGKILL) signal to PID 1 (init) iniside a container.
+Neither sysvinit nor systemd act upon this signal in a useful way.
 This will shut down a container, but it will not give your shutdown scripts the chance to run gracefully.
 In many situations, this is fine, but it may not be so in all.

 A workaround is, howerver, readily available, without modifying init.
-These images are configured to perform a graceful shutdown upon receiving `SIGPWR`.
+These images are configured to perform a graceful shutdown upon receiving `SIGPWR` (jessie/stretch) or `SIGRTMIN+3` (buster/sid).

-The process for this is... interesting, since we are unable to directly kill PID 1 inside a docker container.
+The process for this with sysvinit is... interesting, since we are unable to directly kill PID 1 inside a docker container.
 First, init calls `/etc/init.d/powerfail`.
 The powerfail script I install simply tells init to go to single-user mode.
 This causes it to perform an orderly shutdown of the daemons, and when it is done, it invokes `/sbin/sulogin`.
 On an ordinary system, this prompts for the root password for single-user mode.
 In this environment, we instead symlink /sbin/init to /bin/true, then tell init to re-exec itself.
 This causes PID 1 to finally exit.

-One of the preinit scripts makes sure that `/sbin/init` properly links to `/sbin/init.real` at boot time.
+With sysvinit, one of the preinit scripts makes sure that `/sbin/init` properly links to `/sbin/init.real` at boot time.

+With systemd in buster/sid, no special code for all this is needed;
+systemd handles it internally with no fuss.

 # Configuration